top of page

 3. Natural thickeners: some people add ice or frozen bananas to their smoothies to make them thicker and more like the consistency of serve ice cream.
 If you are diabetic some alternatives to banana include avocado, steamed cauliflower, yoghurt, and nut butters.

 Combining these three simple ingredients makes a surprisingly delicious smoothie recipe suitable for those looking to heal and nourish the gut while rebalancing body weight.
+Less is usually more, so focus on only adding a few choice ingredients to your blender that complement each other, and then sit back and enjoy the goodness!

-Healthy Smoothie Variations
+Healthy Green Smoothie Variations

 How To Make Smoothies With A Variety Of Milks | Follow @EatNourishGlow on Instagram